Total Pageviews

 • To make this happen, companies should systematically demand that every team within their workforce have a great manager.

-• If great managers seem scarce, it’s because the talent required to be one is rare.
+• If managers who are skilled in people-leadership seem scarce, it’s because the talent required to be one is rare.
 Gallup finds that great managers have the following talents:

 • They motivate every single employee to take action and engage them with a compelling mission and vision.